algolia/docsearch/docs/src/run-your-own.md

 ## Installation

-Start by cloning [the repository][1] and then running `./docsearch docker:build` to create the local image.
+Start by cloning [the repository][1] and then installing the python 2 dependencies using `pip install -r requirements.txt`.
+This will give you access to the `./docsearch` command-line tool.

-Even if not recommended, you can run DocSearch directly from you host.
-For that, you'll need to have `python` and `pip` installed, and then run `pip install --user -r requirements.txt`.
+We then recommend using DocSearch from inside a Docker image.
+You can setup one by running `./docsearch docker:build`.

 ## Configuration